spkru/kruszynski-rating/README.md

 for two-player game.
 In video games often there are more than two players or teams competing
 against each other.
 This creates demand for new more universal rating system.

+### Skill Rating
+The skill rating of a player is an estimate of their ability to win the next match, based on
+the results of their previous matches.
+A skill rating system is only as good as its underlying
+assumptions.
+This paper focuses on making skill ratings more accurate by making better assumptions.

-## Qualities
+## Design Criteria

-Good rating system should have certain qualities such as:
+Good rating system should have certain properties such as:
 - **credibility** or fairness gives ability to accurately estimate player skills based on score
 - **simplicity**, being able to calculate and understand algorithm make it feels "fair"
 - **constant value**, lack of rating inflation let players track their progress throught time